 Talk to an expert manufacturer during design, especially for long-term applications or if a 2XXX or 7XXX series aluminum alloy is something you’re eyeing.

 If you’re still treading water with your choice, verify with a manufacturer that’s experienced in corrosion protection to ensure your materials are marine-friendly.
 In the most extreme locations, an on-site evaluation is beneficial.
-You can also look here for more general information on flood-resistant material requirements.

 (Editor's Note: This article was originally published in September 2017 and was recently updated.)